Howdy, folks! Are y'all ready to hear all about subdividing land? Buckle up, 'cause we're in for a wild ride!

 What are the two primary requirements that constitute a subdivision in North Carolina?

-The creation of these lots or divisions must involve the installation or extension of any public improvements or facilities, including but not limited to roads, streets, water supply, sewerage, drainage, or other public utilities.
+In North Carolina, the two primary requirements that constitute a subdivision are: 1) The division of land must create three or more lots, building sites, or other divisions of land for the purpose of sale, lease or financing.
+2) The creation of these lots or divisions must involve the installation or extension of any public improvements or facilities, including but not limited to roads, streets, water supply, sewerage, drainage, or other public utilities.
+Meeting both of these requirements triggers the need for subdivision review and approval by the local planning department.

 How much does it cost to subdivide land in GA?